redpesk-common/gps-binding/README.md

 make
 ```

-Then, you can run the binding with the command suggested at the end of the previous make commande.
+Then, you can run the binding with the command suggested at the end of the previous make command.

 ## Verbs and subscription